Updated June 19, 2023

-The DMADV process helps in developing a high-quality product or service by creating an efficient process doing thorough analyses and using data.
+The DMADV process helps develop a high-quality product or service by creating an efficient process through thorough analyses and data.

-To determine the root cause of problems in your organization the tool of 5 Whys is used, which is frequently deployed as part of the Analyze phase in DMAIC.
+To determine the root cause of problems in your organization, the 5 Whys tool is used, which is frequently deployed as part of the Analyze phase in DMAIC.

-- Write down the problem you are having, so that every member of your team can focus on it specifically.
+- Write down the problem so each team member can focus on it.

-- If your first answer is not the main reason for your problem, ask why again.
+- If your first answer is not the main cause of your problem, ask why again.

-- Repeat this questioning at least 5 times to find the true reason for the problem.
+- Repeat this question at least five times to determine the true source of the problem.

-- 5 Whys do not mean that it has to be restricted to 5 times only, you can ask more than 5 times, but basically, after 5 times, you will get the clarity on the root cause of the problem.
+- Whys do not have to be limited to 5 times; you can ask more than 5 times, but after 5 times, you will have clarity on the root cause of the problem.

-For quicker access and better management, workplace materials are organized following a tool known as the 5S System.
-The waste that is produced by poor condition and poor workstations are eliminated by the help of this system.
+For quicker access and better management, workplace materials are organized using the 5S System.
+The waste produced by poor conditions and workstations is eliminated with the help of this system.

 The 5S are:

-- Seiri (Sort) – Leaving only necessary items, all extra items are removed from current production.
+- Seiri (Sort) – Leaving only necessary items; all extra items are removed from production.

-- Seiton (Set in order) – Organize all items and label them according, for being clutter free.
+- Seiton (Set in order) – Organize all items and label them according to being clutter-free.

-- Seiso (Shine) – Keep your work area clean, and inspect everything in it regularly.
+- Seiso (Shine) – Keep your work area clean, and inspect everything regularly.

-- Seiketsu (Standardize) – Write the standards that you have set, sort it, set it in order, and shine steps above.
+- Seiketsu (Standardize) – Write the standards you have set, sort them, and set them in order.

-- Shitsuke (Sustain) – Apply and execute the standards that you have set for your company and make everyone follow it as a habit regularly.
+- Shitsuke (Sustain) – Apply and execute the standards you have set for your company and make everyone follow them regularly.